TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Index.rst

 Once TYPO3 is installed, it is now possible to start the process of developing the site's visual appearance and creating pages and content inside the CMS.

-:ref:`Building The Sites Structure And Adding Content <t3editors:start>`
+:doc:`Building The Sites Structure And Adding Content <t3editors:Index>`
 ========================================================================

 Using the Page tree - start to define the structure of your site by creating pages.